How To Address Letters, Mails, and Envelopes in Canada with Mailing Address Format

 The Canada address format requires you to mention a province code.
 The province names are not written as complete words – for quick processing by the mail service.
 You can search for your province code on Canada Post’s website easily.

 Postal codes are an essential requirement for addressing an envelope in Canada.
 It can help customers in presorting their mails, letters, and envelopes to reduce delivery times.
 The mail service is also able to sort your mails mechanically and manually using postal codes.
-They aid distribution and delivery.
+They aid in distribution and delivery.
 Postal codes consist of both numbers and alphabets.
 The format used for a postal code is “ANA NAN,” wherein A stands for an alphabet and N represents a number.

 All Canadian postal codes are divided into two parts: